2022 Guinea-Bissau coup attempt

 A coup d'état was attempted in Guinea-Bissau on 1 February 2022.
-A few hours later, president Umaro Sissoco Embaló declared the coup over, he said that "many" members of the security forces had been killed in a "failed attack against democracy."
+A few hours later, president Umaro Sissoco Embaló declared the coup over, he said that "many" members of the security forces had been killed in a "failed attack against democracy".

 The president Umaro Sissoco Embaló told the AFP news agency in a telephone call that "All is well", and added that the situation is "under control".
 He said that the failed coup attempt may have been linked to drug trade and was also an assassination attempt, "It wasn't just a coup.
 It was an attempt to kill the president, the prime minister and all the cabinet."
 He also stated that the army was not involved in the failed coup.

 Background

-Coups d'état became a significant issue in Guinea-Bissau.
+Coups d'états have been a significant issue in Guinea-Bissau.
 Since the first one in November 1980, there have been: